ShootMe/CelesteTAS/README.md

 ## Special Input
 - You can create a break point in the input file by typing *** by itself on a single line
-- The program when played back form the start will go very fast till it reaches that line and then go into frame stepping mode
+- The program when played back from the start will try and go at 400x till it reaches that line and then go into frame stepping mode
+- You can also specify the speed with ***X where X is the speedup factor. ie) ***10 will go at 10x speed

+- Read,Relative File Path,Starting Line
+- Will Read inputs from the specified file.
+- ie) Read,1A - Forsaken City.tas,7 will read all inputs after line 7 from the '1A - Forsaken City.tas' file

 ## Playback / Recording of Input File
 ### Controller
 While in game
-- Playback: Left Trigger + Right Trigger + Right Stick
+- Playback: Right Stick
-- Stop: Left Trigger + Right Trigger + DPad Down
+- Stop: Right Stick
-- Record: Left Trigger + RIght Trigger + Left Stick
 - Faster Playback: Right Stick X+
 - Frame Step: DPad Up
 - While Frame Stepping: